Tech-at-DU/d3-tutorial/14-Pack/readme.md

   .style('fill', 'white')
 ```

 Here you joined some new elements to the existing elements.

-Appended a text node to each.
-Then set the text of each node.
+This added a text node to the existing group nodes, appending a text node to each, and set the text of each node.
 Here you used the number formatting function you created earlier.

 The last four lines set some CSS styles on the node.